-Ethics and sustainability Ethics dialogues designed to keep ethical issues front of mind and to create a dialogue on the ethical dilemma throughout the organisation.
+Suppliers Env Ethics and sustainability Ethics dialogues designed to keep ethical issues front of mind and to create a dialogue on the ethical dilemma throughout the organisation.
 We have an ongoing dialogue regarding our Code of Conduct, for which there Is also a mandatory online training course.
 Ongoing collaboration, incl. working conditions and health Over the course of the year, we invited suppliers to attend three general supplier meetings focusing on a sustainable supply chain, both with specific reference to South Africa and generally in relation to producer visits, and one meeting that focused on and was held in cooperation with amfori.
 A further 14 events have been held for relevant suppliers in relation to Work environ- ment issues Work Environment Committee and collaboration agreements.
 Systembolaget has a Work Environment Committee that meets four times a year at which time employer and personnel representatives (from different trade unions) get together to our sustainability platform.
 We have also held a number of meetings at which range issues were prioritised and where the focus was on the provision of more sustainable products, e.g. through various types of packaging solutions. address strategic work environment issues.
 Both parties are responsible for highlighting important issues.
-Systembolaget is careful to keep the trade unions informed of ongoing devel- opments in the work environment sphere and the contribution Newsletters have been distributed on a rolling base to our supplier chain throughout the year, and an English language newsletter was also distributed in the latter half of 2019.
-Environment and of the unions is, in turn, important in terms of the end results.
-It is equally important that the unions provide information and sound the alarm if something is not working, in order to enable the company to act.
-Climate footprint is one of the biggest shared challenges Following up on suppliers' sustainability maturity We carry out annual situation analyses of our suppliers of fixed range products to establish their degree of sustainability ma- turity.
+Systembolaget is careful to keep the trade unions informed of ongoing developments in the work environment sphere and the contribution Newsletters have been distributed on a rolling base to our supplier chain throughout the year, and an English language newsletter was also distributed in the latter half of 2019.
+Environment and climate 300000000000000000000000000000000000000 Following up on suppliers' sustainability maturity We carry out annual situation analyses of our suppliers of fixer range products to establish their degree of sustainability maturity.
 The response frequency in 2019 was 100%.
-From 2020 on, the analysis will be conducted via our online sustainability platform. climate faced by the drinks industry.
-To this end we have, amongst other things, formed a working group comprising representa- tives of Swedish Spirits and Wine Suppliers' Association (SVL) and the Swedish Brewers' Association, together with a number of member companies.
-Over the course of the year, we have Collaboration We have held other collaboration meetings and forums with SVL and the Swedish Brewers' Association on such subjects as product procurement, regulation, and monitoring of market- ing and product labelling, e-commerce, including the custom- er journey, and the preconditions for coherent legislation. collectively implemented a tool for measuring climate impact and clarified our shared target figures for the work.
-An Envi- ronmental Strategy Day at CEO level was held in November 2019, focusing on how we can work together in an even more concrete way in the years ahead to build an Industry with zero Producers Sustainability work, incl. work- ing conditions and health We have conducted around 100 third party audits and a fur- ther 30 or so producer visits focusing on sustainability during the year.
-In October, we held a seminar In Chile and Argentina, where the focus was on transparency and integrity. climate impact.
-Stakeholder organisations Ongoing collab- oration on social and environmen- Collaboration and ongoing dialogue with other Nordic monop- olies within NAM (The Nordic Alcohol Retail Monopolies).
-A joint field trip to Austria was carried out in 2019 in order to in-
+From 2020 on, the analysis will be conducted via our online sustainability platform.
+Collaboration We have held other collaboration meetings and forums with SVL and the Swedish Brewers' Association on such subjects as product procurement, regulation, and monitoring of marketing and product labelling, e-commerce, including the customer journey, and the preconditions for coherent legislation.
+Producers Sustainability work, incl. work- ing conditions and health We have conducted around 100 third party audits and a further 30 or so producer visits focusing on sustainability during the year.
+In October, we held a seminar In Chile and Argentina, where the focus was on transparency and integrity.
+Stakeholder organisations Ongoing collab- oration on social and environmen- tal sustainability Collaboration and ongoing dialogue with other Nordic monopolies within NAM (The Nordic Alcohol Retail Monopolies).
+A joint field trip to Austria was carried out in 2019 in order to increase our knowledge of the environmental challenges there.
+In September, a joint seminar was held in Helsinki, focusing on the risks in rum production.